zefranck/debian-ovh-vps/README.md

 # WhaaaAAAaat?

-Smoothly install an OVH VPS in 3 minutes (might work on where-ever-hosted-Debian-8).
+Smoothly install an OVH VPS in 15 minutes (might work on a *debian-8-where-ever-hosted-you-want*).

 What you might get:
 - a colored bash with some macro